devgut/clients-dream-machine/content/_index.md

 features:
   title: FEATURES
   list_of_features:
+  - description: Easy to use interface with scroll frequency selector
+    icon: "/uploads/2017/11/02/features-icon-1.svg"
   - description: 'Light and sound mode can be used together or independently '
     icon: "/uploads/2017/11/02/features-icon-2.svg"
   - description: Light and sound mode are best used together